DanielAvdar/Tab-right/docs/source/drift_example.rst

 Working with Multiple Drift Metrics
 -----------------------------------

-Tab-right supports various drift metrics that can be explicitly specified:
+Tab-right supports various drift metrics that can be customized:

 .. plot::
     :include-source: